exasol/public-knowledgebase/Support-and-Services/usage-insights-hub-faq.md

 - scalable architecture
 - modern stack

-## How do I get connected to Exasol's Cloud Monitoring?
+## How do I get connected to Exasol's Usage Insights Hub?
 If you are interested in getting connected, just [open a case](https://exasol.my.site.com/s/create-new-case?language=en_US) with us expressing your interest.
 During the processing of the case, you will need to work with your internal teams to allow your Exasol clusters to connect to Exasol's host harvester.exasol.com via the following public data gateway ports (TCP):
    - 9092
    - 10016